-The COVID-19 pandemic has had minimal impact on the Company's operations.
+The COVID-19 pandemic had minimal impact on the Company's operations during the financial year.
 In part, this is because the Company's exploration ground and activities are located in remote and largely uninhabited areas of South Australia, and in part because the incidence of COVID-19 in South Australia itself has been minimal.
-Even if that were not the case, the Company can easily adapt to a distributed model of operation.
 While the number of physical Board meetings has reduced, we have instead transformed to a model with frequent Board interactions by telephone.
 Both of the Company's core underlying fundamentals (gold and uranium) have seen significant strength over the course of the year.